Know How to Figure Your AGI

 • 50% of self-employment tax paid by self-employed taxpayers

-• payments,
+• alimony payments,

-• and certain qualifying higher costs
+• student loan interest and certain qualifying higher education costs

-• any jury duty pay surrendered to your
+• any jury duty pay surrendered to your employer

 The line they refer to is literally the line on the tax form where you calculate your adjusted gross income.
-Other deductions, like those you itemize or the standard deduction, as well as are subtracted after reaching your AGI, in order to figure your taxable income.
+Other deductions, like those you itemize or the standard deduction, as well as exemptions are subtracted after reaching your AGI, in order to figure your taxable income.